3manuek/3manuek/content/posts/2024-05/testcontainers-postgres.md

 > Running ephemeral containers of any kind for doing (mostly) integration or functional tests.

 It is very convinient if you happen to have a large amount of _Services As A Depenpency_, if such a term exists.
+But certainly, it plays a role in test-driven development, simplifying the test for complex service architectures.
-The modules documentation used in the laboratory can be found in the following links:
+The modules' documentation used in the laboratory can be found in the following links:

 - [Generic Containers](https://golang.testcontainers.org/quickstart/)
 - [Postgres Module](https://golang.testcontainers.org/modules/postgres/)